 Bodily Injury vs. Personal Injury

 Many auto liability insurance policies claim to cover “bodily injury.”
-In fact, almost all of these policies cover losses that are almost the same as personal injury losses, even to the point of covering non-economic damages
+In fact, almost all of these policies cover losses that are almost the same as personal injury losses, even to the point of covering non-economic damages.

 The only real distinction is that bodily injury liability insurance policies do not cover defamation (slander and libel).
 Technically, defamation is a personal injury, but most personal injury lawyers do not take defamation cases anyway.